Powerful lakorn about trauma and abuse

 Three older characters say homophobic things.
 Three younger characters are very clear in explicitly saying the opposite.
 This is in keeping with the call for social change in things like approaches to parenting.

-I don't know if the 1971 novel went in for a psychopathic man-hating lesbian trope.
-I suspect there was always more, given the repeated thematic significance of the title, Rakkaew (Taproot), about parental love (or lack) and the consequences of how children are raised.
+I don't know how the 1971 novel treated Rangrong, her mental illness, hatred of (abusive) men/assumption that men will be abusive, or her orientation.
+The title, Rakkaew (Taproot), has repeated thematic significance regarding parental love (or lack) and the consequences of how children are raised, which suggests those aspects were vital to the novel as well.
 In the hands of this director, writer and actors, the story is very much an exploration of deep trauma.
 They are careful to repeatedly and explicitly root Rangrong's actions, feelings and psychological state in the sexist abuse she endured.

 If you're looking for GL, this isn't it.
 If you're looking to watch as a form of fictional gossip, there's plenty to react to.
 If you're willing to give this your attention, it is compelling and absorbing - like a Shakespearean play with 18 hours to explore and reveal itself.